BlogEmployee Engagement Articles

 #5 Increased Absenteeism

 Frequent leave of absence, late arrivals, or early departures could point to an employee being disengaged from the firm.
-According to the Q12 survey, disengaged employees tend to have 81% more absent days compared to their engaged colleagues.
+According to Gallup’s Q12 survey, engaged employees tend to have 78% fewer absent days compared to their disengaged colleagues.
+The result of this absenteeism can disrupt workplace productivity and team morale.

 #6 Resistance to Change